nc1z/nc1z/README.md

 ```
 Hello World 👋
 ```
 Welcome to my Github.
-I'm Neil & I'm a Full-Stack Developer based in Singapore.
+I'm Neil, a Full-Stack Developer based in Singapore.

 <ins>**I enjoy coding with:**</ins>